-The Board of Architects, on behalf of the Director of Building Control, will be monitoring and auditing the compliance of architects to the CPD requirements under the Scheme for the Accreditation of Building Practitioners.
-The current requirement is 20 hours per year
+The Board of Architects, on behalf of the Executive Director of Consumer, Building and Occupational Services is monitoring and auditing the compliance of architects to the CPD requirements under the Scheme for the Accreditation of Building Practitioners..

-While CPD it is not mandatory for architects who are not licenced building practitioners, the Board believes all practicing architects need to maintain and develop their knowledge, skills and competence in today’s ever changing environment to provide a higher standard of service to consumers.
+While CPD it is not mandatory for architects who are not licensed building services providers (under the Occupational Licensing Act with the Department of Justice), the Board believes all practicing architects need to maintain and develop their knowledge, skills and competence in today’s ever changing environment to provide a higher standard of service to consumers.

-The Architects’ model statutory Code of Professional Standards and Conduct which was prepared jointly by the Architects Accreditation Council of Australia and the Royal Australian Institute of Architects state at item 7.1:
+The Architects’ model statutory Code of Professional Standards and Conduct which was prepared jointly by the Architects Accreditation Council of Australia and the Royal Australian Institute of Architects states at item 7.1:

 “An architect must maintain and improve skills and knowledge necessary for the provision of the services through structured programmes of professional education”

-Consumers can expect and architect to adhere to this Code and the Board will use the code when considering a complaint against an architect.
+Consumers can expect an architect to adhere to this Code and the Board will use the Code when considering a complaint against an architect.

 In accordance with the AACA/RAIA Joint Policy on Continuing Professional Development (CPD) the expectation is that architects will complete at least twenty (20) hours per year with at least 10 hours of formal CPD – where one hour in training equates to one CPD point.
 Activities in each year should relate to a minimum of two units in the National Architecture Competency Standards – Design, Documentation, Practice Management and Project Management.